- 4

 - March

-In March 2026, Huntress (a cybersecurity research firm) disclosed a new attack pattern found in at least 5 organizations — hackers flood the target's inbox with thousands of spam emails, then follow up with a phone call posing as "IT Support" to "help fix the problem" — in reality, they trick the victim into installing a Remote Access Tool that leads to data theft or Ransomware deployment.
+In March 2026, Huntress (a cybersecurity firm) revealed a new attack pattern found in 5 or more organizations — hackers send thousands of spam emails to flood the target's inbox, then follow up with a phone call claiming to be "IT Support" to "help fix the problem" — in reality, it's a trick to install Remote Access Tools that lead to data theft or ransomware deployment.

-A Fake IT Support Attack is a form of Social Engineering where hackers "create the problem first, then offer to solve it" — a psychological technique that builds trust and persuades victims to grant access to their computers, without ever suspecting they are under attack.
+Fake IT Support Attack is a social engineering tactic where hackers "create a problem" for the target first, then "offer to fix it" — a psychological technique that makes victims trust and willingly grant computer access without suspecting they are being attacked.

 |---|---|---|

-- Employees are stressed from the spam flood and willingly accept help from anyone
+- Employees are stressed from being flooded with spam and will accept help from anyone

-- Hackers sound exactly like real IT technicians — they use technical jargon and know the organization's system names
+- Hackers sound just like real IT staff — using technical terms and knowing the organization's system names

-- They use legitimate channels (Microsoft Teams, phone calls) that are not blocked by firewalls
+- They use normal channels (Microsoft Teams, phone calls) that are not blocked by firewalls

-- No malware in the email — bypasses all antivirus since the emails are just spam with no malicious attachments
+- No malware in the emails — passes all antivirus checks because the emails are just spam with no malicious attachments

 | Comparison | Traditional Phishing | Fake IT Support |